ivangeorgiew/ropework/README.md

-# pure-error-handling
-Error handling functions, object methods and whatever you can think of...
+# Tied Pants - error handling utilities for better user and developer experience
+In programming most errors could have been caught by developers, but they were lazy or negligent.
+This is me trying (pun intended) to semi-automate the process of catching errors so your app DOESN'T crash when it doesn't need to and that it DOES when it should.
+All done with useful and friendly logging.

+Be a good developer, tie your pants...

 ## Usage
 To start using this package you need to first install locally:
-`npm i pure-error-handling` or `yarn add pure-error-handling`
+`npm i tied-pants` or `yarn add tied-pants`

 ## Front-end Example:
 ```
-import getErrorHandling from 'pure-error-handling'
+import getErrorHandling from 'tied-pants'

 const { useMessages, createData, initUncaughtErrorHandling } = getErrorHandling({
     useMessages: ({ userMsg, prodMsg }) => {